ml4ai/ASKEM-TA1-DataModel/README.md

 collection = import_arizona(path_to_json)
 ```

-The `ExtractionsCollection` model is able to serialize the extractions to json:
+The `AttributeCollection` model is able to serialize the extractions to json:
 ```python
 # Save the collection of arizona extractions as the standard json format
 collection.save_json("temp.json")